Pandemic closes St. Mark's

 The old roof was completely resurfaced at the beginning of November.
 The new improved roof incorporates a layer of thermal insulation and is finished with a plastic polymer resin which will far outlast the previous mineral felt covering.
 The total cost was around £10,000 as budgeted.

-Floor coverings - Immediately after the roof, the new floor coverings was laid in the man hall.
-We have already rasied about £1000 towards the £2600 needed for the new floor in the smaller 'coffee bar' room.
-The new meeting already has a new floor.
+Floor coverings - After the roof, new floor coverings were laid in the man hall and in the smaller 'coffee bar' room.
+The new meeting room already has a new floor.

-Sale of pews - when GiftAid was added in,the recent sale of pine pews raised £800
+Sale of pews - when GiftAid was added in, the recent sale of pine pews raised over £600.

 New Meeting Room